 - Return Payment Penalty Fee: Up to $35

-- Spend a lot of time on the road for work
+- You spend a lot of time on the road for work

-- Live in close proximity to Speedway gas stations
+- You live in close proximity to Speedway gas stations

-- Live in a state where Speedy Rewards Fuel Discounts are eligible
+- You live in a state where Speedy Rewards Fuel Discounts are eligible

 Speedy Rewards® Mastercard® Review